runemadsen/phew/README.md

 Phew is a simple, opinionated, stand-alone asset pipeline that builds and publishes SASS and ES6 JavaScript assets to S3.

+Phew makes it easy to have a stand-alone assets repo that publishes assets to S3, whereafter these assets can be referenced in your HTML only by knowing the version number.

 ## Configuration

 Simply add `javascripts` and `stylesheets` folders with `.scss` and `.js` files, and `phew` will build each of these files into an asset bundle.
 You can use `@import` in your `.scss` files and `import` in your `.js` files to combine files from subfolders.